Data Scientist Masters Program (18 Blogs) Become a Certified Professional

 Got a question for us?
 Please mention it in the comments section and we will get back to you soon.

-Edureka has a specially curated Data Science Training that helps you gain expertise in Machine Learning Algorithms like K-Means Clustering, Decision Trees, Random Forest, Naive Bayes.
+Edureka has a specially curated Data Science Course that helps you gain expertise in Machine Learning Algorithms like K-Means Clustering, Decision Trees, Random Forest, Naive Bayes.
 You’ll also learn the concepts of Statistics, Time Series, Text Mining and an introduction to Deep Learning.
 You’ll solve real-life case studies on Media, Healthcare, Social Media, Aviation, HR.
 New batches for this course are starting soon!!

-Upcoming Batches For Data Science Training Masters Program
+Upcoming Batches For Data Science Masters Program

 Course NameDateDetails

-Data Science Training Masters Program
+Data Science Masters Program

-Class Starts on 30th March,2024
+Class Starts on 12th October,2024

 SAT&SUN (Weekend Batch)